Vlad123W/TeamProjPython/README.md

-This project is meant to be usend only in educational purposes
+This project is meant to be used only in educational purposes